ryanxie0/lingering-click-tooltips/README.md

 * [ ! ] Tooltips now clamp to the viewport.
 This means that they will automatically adjust their position if they were to render offscreen or cut off.
 * [ ! ] The "Modes" config section has been moved above "Location" and below "Appearance" for easier access.
 * [ ! ] The "Location" and "Hotkey" config sections closed by default to reduce config clutter.
+<br><br>
-* [ ! ] Anchored tooltips no longer render if the mouse cursor is not over the game window.
+* [ * ] Anchored tooltips no longer render if the mouse cursor is not over the game window.
 They will reappear as normal if the cursor enters the game window.

 ### Release 1.0 (Jul 21, 2021)
 After 5 days of development, the plugin has been released to the plugin hub!
 Now RuneLite users can finally be assured of their actions the same as mobile users.